ShaishavGandhi/LoginButtons/README.md

 ## Gradle

-Add this in your dependecies block
+Add this in your dependencies block
 ```
 compile 'com.shaishavgandhi:login-buttons:0.1.1'
 ```